← Back to 史記

 5

-Later Qi's Tian Dan battled with Qi Jie, indeed set deception to trick Yan army, thus broke Qi Jie below Jimo, and turning battle drove Yan, north to the river, completely recovered Qi cities, and welcomed King Xiang at Ju, entered Linzi.
+Later, Qi's Tian Dan fought Qi Jie and set a trap to deceive the Yan army.
+He defeated Qi Jie below Jimo, turned the battle around, and drove Yan north to the river.
+He recovered all Qi cities, welcomed King Xiang at Ju, and entered Linzi.

 6